Radar, Gun Laying, Mk. I and Mk. II: Mk. I*

 As Mk.
-I arrived in the field, a number of improvements in the basic electronics were introduced.
+I arrived in the field, several improvements in the basic electronics were introduced.
 These were collected together to form the Mk.
 I* version.
 The differences between the Mk.
 I and Mk.
 I* were primarily in details.
-It was found that in certain orientations of the transmitter and receiver, the small antenna used to trigger the time base would see too small a signal to work.
+In Mk.
+I, the displays in the receiver van were triggered by the reception of the transmitted signal on a small antenna.
+It was found that in certain orientations of the transmitter and receiver, the antenna would receive too little signal to work.
 This was replaced by a cable between the two cabins, which was known as cable locking.
 Certain details of the RF stages on the receiver improved signal-to-noise ratio, a voltage regulator was added to correct for differences in generators, and a new system was introduced that replaced the complex grounding system for the potentiometer with an electronic version.
 A more major change was the introduction of anti-jamming features.

 Bedford Attachment

-By late 1939 became clear that the Mk.
+By late 1939, it became clear that the Mk.
 I in its current form would not be entirely useful in the field, especially at night, and that it would be until at least early 1941 before the Mk.
 II was available.
 Leslie Bedford had formed a radar development department at Cossor to produce CH receivers and was well acquainted with both the desires of the AA gunners as well as the possibilities inherent to the radar systems.
 He suggested that it would be relatively easy to adapt the antenna and display systems from the Mk.
 II to the Mk.
 I system, providing many of the same advantages.

-The result was the GL/EF, for Gun Laying/Elevation Finder, although it was referred to almost universally as the Bedford Attachment.
+The result was the GL/EF, for Gun Laying/Elevation Finder, although it was referred to almost universally as the "Bedford Attachment".
 This modification added a set of vertical antennas and a new elevation-measuring CRT to read them, along with a radiogoniometer that allowed the vertical angle to be accurately measured.
 Mk.
 I*'s with GL/EF began to deploy in early 1941, just as The Blitz was reaching a crescendo.

-With the Bedford Attachment, the Army now had a complete gun laying system for the first time.
+With the Bedford Attachment, the system provided all of the information needed to aim the guns based on the radar alone.
 As all three axes could be read continually, the predictors could be fed information directly from the radar with no optical inputs needed.
-Likewise, the guns themselves were either automatically driven from the predictor, or only required the layers to follow mechanical pointers to match the predictor output, a concept known as laying needle on needle.
+Likewise, the guns themselves were either automatically driven from the predictor, or 'laid', or alternately required the layers to follow mechanical pointers to match the predictor output, a concept known as 'laying needle on needle'.
 Even the fuse settings were automatically set from the range values coming from the radar.
-The entire gunnery problem was now highly automated end-to-end.
+The entire gunnery problem was now highly automated.